 You can use our name search tool to check whether a company name is available.
 This links with a government database of registered company names to find whether the limited company name that you would like to use is available at Companies House.

-No. You must register a limited company using your desired company name in order to reserve that name and prevent others from using it.
+No. You must register a new limited company using your desired company name in order to reserve that name and prevent others from using it.

 Once your company is incorporated, you may maintain it in a dormant (i.e. non-trading) state but you must still fulfill your statutory filing and reporting obligations.

 There are certain circumstances in which limited companies may omit the word “Limited” or “Ltd”.
 This applies only to a private company which is limited by guarantee.
 A private company that is limited by guarantee can apply for exemption from the requirement to include “Limited”, “Ltd”, or the Welsh equivalents “Cyfyngedig” or “Cyf”, from its name provided that the articles of association meet certian requirements.

 You can apply for exemption from using the term “limited” at the end of your company’s name while you are filling in your application to register it on this website.
 Either use your own Articles or edit our model Articles to include the objects of your company that meet the requirements for such exemption.
 To claim an exemption after registration/incorporation, a company that is limited by guarantee must complete Companies House form NE01.

 Some words are never allowed in a company name.
 For example, any words whose use either causes offence or which is an offence in and of itself.
 A company name must not mislead as to the nature of its business activities in any way that is likely to cause harm.